 Social work futures

-Nissen, L., Beaudoin, L., Bell, F., Bradley, S., Brooks, L.A., Dunagan, J., Littman, D. M. (under review).
+Nissen, L., Beaudoin, L., Bell, F., Bradley, S., Brooks, L.A., Dunagan, J., Littman, D. M. (in press).
 Using futures thinking to imagine the evolution of anti-racism practice in social work: Four scenarios that may or may not involve a future of the profession.
 In L.S.
 Abrams, S.E.
 Crewe, A.J.
 Dettlaff, J.H.
 Williams (Eds.), Social Work, White Supremacy, and Racial Justice: Reckoning with Our History, Interrogating our Present, Re-Imagining our Future.
 Oxford University Press.

 Articles I authored

 Littman, D. (2021).
 How can “third place” settings support young people who endure social marginalization?
 Society for Community Research and Action.

 Bender, K., Littman, D., & Dunbar, Z. (2021, April 7).
 In a crisis, mutual aid steps in when governments fall short.
 The Colorado Sun.

 Littman, D. (2020, May 15).
 As we live our lives in collapsed spaces, we learn empathy and connection.
 The Colorado Sun.